Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/testHarness/README.txt

    ls $WM_PROJECT_DIR/testHarness  # Checking availability of testHarness under this branch

-5: move to the runDir directory for the OpenFOAM test harness
+5: move to the runDir directory for the FOAM test harness

-   cd $WM_PROJECT_DIR/testHarness/OpenFOAM/1.6-ext/runDir
+   cd $WM_PROJECT_DIR/testHarness/foam-extend/3.0/runDir

 6: Normally, if using the master branch, everything should already be setup for you to run the test harness.